Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Experiments

-\Cref{fig:map_reward}a exemplifies a challenging target, 8H1I, where the pretrained prior model generates a conformation with incorrect domain orientation (\textit{cc}=0.42) relative to reference map.
-For this case, DPS fails to correct this topology, stagnating at a local optimum (\textit{cc}=0.58) even under the best hyperparameters tested.
-In contrast, EmbedOpt successfully resolves the global domain rearrangement, yielding a structure that closely matches the ground truth density (\textit{cc}=0.93).
-More examples are shown in \Cref{app:fig:cryoem_examples}.
+\textbf{Overcoming Local Optima.} We first illustrate the qualitative difference between methods on a representative challenging target, 8H1I, where the prior generates a conformation with an incorrect domain orientation (\textit{cc}$=0.42$) relative to the reference map (\Cref{fig:map_reward}a).
+As the target lies far from the prior's dominant mode, DPS fails to correct this topology and stagnates at a local optimum (\textit{cc}$=0.58$) even under the best hyperparameters tested.
+EmbedOpt, in contrast, successfully resolves the global domain rearrangement (\textit{cc}$=0.93$).
+See \Cref{app:fig:cryoem_examples} for additional examples.

-\textbf{Improved Performance in Low-Densisty Prior Regimes.} To systematically quantify this advantage, we compare the best-achieved performance (after sweeping learning rates) across the full dataset (\Cref{fig:map_reward}b).
-We define task ``difficulty" as $1 - $ priop map correlation value, which is a proxy for the misalignment between the prior's dominant mode and the experimental target.
-While both methods perform comparably on ``easy" targets (difficulty $<0.4$) where the prior is already well-aligned, EmbedOpt consistently outperforms DPS on ``hard" targets.
-This confirms that optimizing the conditioning embedding allows the model to access low-probability regions of the prior conformational landscape that are effectively inaccessible to direct coordinate steering.
+\textbf{Improved Performance in Low-Density Prior Regimes.} To systematically quantify this advantage, we compare best-achieved performance (after sweeping learning rates) across the full dataset (\Cref{fig:map_reward}b).
+We define task ``difficulty" as $1 - $ prior map correlation, a proxy for the misalignment between the prior's dominant mode and the experimental target.
+Both methods perform comparably on ``easy" targets (difficulty $<0.4$), but EmbedOpt consistently outperforms DPS on ``hard" targets.